csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/formulas/operators.md

-# Operators
+# Formula-Combining Operators

-Formula operators are used to create bigger formulas from other formulas.
+Formula operators combine smaller formulas to produce new formulas.
+Many closely resemble similar operators from programming languages, like `&&`, `||`, and `!`.

-### List of Available Operators:
+## List of Available Operators:

 For the following `<fmla>` means an arbitrary formula.